samuelroland/dme/docs/paradigm-analysis-report.typ

 == Concurrent programming basics

 Basic applications do not use the full power of modern processors when they only have one thread of execution.
-Having multiple CPU cores at disposition enable big performance gain by enabling parallel execution of calculation tasks or doing tasks repartition to separate UIs and background processing.
-When we start doing concurrent programming, managing several threads of execution come with major challenges.
+Having multiple CPU cores at disposition enable big performance gain by enabling parallel execution of calculation tasks or doing task distribution to separate UIs and background processing.
+When we start doing concurrent programming, managing several threads of execution comes with major challenges.

 To understand them, let's imagine a person responsible to create decorations for a Christmas tree.

-A classic program would be, a person working first on cutting the paper for the décoration, then fold it and hang on the tree.
+A classic program would be, a person working first on cutting the paper for the decoration, then fold it and hang on the tree.
 Rince and repeat.
-In concurrent programing, we would split the work with your family.
+In concurrent programming, we would split the work with your family.
 Asking people 3 other people to help you with the 3/4 of the work.
 You work on your decoration, then hang on the tree and everyone else do the same thing.
 Simple, no ?
 Sadly, you only have one scissor, and only one of you can hang decoration on tree at a time.
 In this metaphor, the scissor would be a shared ressource, and hanging decoration on the tree is a critical section.
 How you gonna manage this scissor without cutting the fingers of your mum when everyone want to use it ?
 We need protection mechanisms to make sure the scissor is used safely and the usage is interupted by someone else as it could do damages on the tree or the fingers...

 The root issue is that we don't control the order of execution, as the OS scheduler is the master in this situation.
 Standard solutions to control access to shared memory are mutex and semaphors but they can also be misused.